For once one, in body and breath, thread and unthread, again, made. Line in space, forever connected — the language of the loom.

 Weaver House is founded on the concepts of communal collaboration, weaving education and creative gathering.
 We believe weaving can act as a form of meditation, and hope that students will be inspired by the tactile process of making cloth by hand.

-Founder Rachel Snack teaches weaving, fiber dyeing and textile conservation classes to all age groups and skill levels around the US.
+Founder Rachel Snack teaches weaving, fiber dyeing and textile conservation classes to all age groups and skill levels in our Philadelphia weaving school.
 Weaving classes range from learning the basics on a frame loom, rigid heddle weaving and floor loom workshops.
 View our current workshop schedule and register for a class here.

 Rachel also teaches weaving workshops to small groups and at private events.
 She has previously taught at yoga and wellness retreats, company events, birthday parties and for school groups.
-Want to gather a group of your friends and host a weaving class?
+Want to gather a group of your friends and host a weaving class or come to the shop?
 We’ll put on our weavin’ shoes.
 For more information, please fill out this form.

 Rigid Heddle Weaving with The Crafter’s Box